andy-phillips/maya-cmake/README.md

 ### Prerequisites

+The minimum version of CMake required by the module is 3.17.

 Download and extract the Maya SDK from the [Autodesk Platform Services](https://aps.autodesk.com/developer/overview/maya) website.

 Create the environment variable `DEVKIT_LOCATION` and set it to the `devkitBase` subdirectory.